Wood Duck Golden Pond

 We had some great times and incredible opportunities with Belted Kingfishers while scouting for my BETTER THAN BOSQUE WORKSHOP in New Mexico while catching up with friends Doug and Kristin Brown (Special thanks to Doug for the Kingfisher spot).

-Belted Kingfishert (Megaceryle alcyon, Martin-pêcheur d'Amérique, BEKI) while scouting for my Better than Bosque workshop.
+Belted Kingfisher (Megaceryle alcyon, Martin-pêcheur d'Amérique, BEKI) while scouting for my Better than Bosque workshop.
 Albuquerque, New Mexico, USA.
 Image Copyright ©Christopher Dodds.
 Sony Alpha Alpha 1 Mirrorless camera & Sony FE 600mm f/4 G Master OSS Lens with Sony FE 2X Teleconverter @1,200mm ISO 10,000, f/8 @ 1/5,000s.
 Manual exposure.

 Wood Duck Drake